ezsystems/commerce-documentation/docs/guide/configuration/configuration.md

 ## Bundles

-The method `registerBundles()` in our kernel loads different bundles based on the environment.
+The `registerBundles()` method in Kernel loads different bundles based on the environment.

 In addition, you are able to load client-specific bundles here: